-The Impact of the Referendum – Buy in June or Pay More!
+The Impact of the Brexit Referendum – Buy in June or Pay More!

 The UK referendum result has caught many by surprise and, although there was clearly a large Brexit support, the majority of businesses expected a Remain victory.

-Although the medium and long-term implications are unclear, we are already seeing short-term impacts which will result in increased IT costs for many organisations.
+Although the medium and long-term implications are unclear, we are already seeing short-term impacts of the Brexit decision which will result in increased IT costs for many organisations.

 Why Will Costs Go Up?